maxwellkay1000/Shell/README.md

 A functioning command line shell, written in C.
 This project works like the UNIX shell, only much simpler.
 Only three built-in commands — exit, cd and pwd — are implemented.
 Command line is able to execute commands with multiple arguments and read execute multiple commands from one input.
 CD, LS, PWD, and EXIT were all manually coded in.
-We were asked to complete this project on a time crunch and were not graded on style.
-The code is thus exceptionally hard to read.

 ### Multi-Threading and fork() in C
 To run commands, I created child process and waited for them to complete.